tjburns08/knn_sleepwalk_dash_app/README.md

 When you click on the printed URL, a UI interface will pop up.
 At the top are the instructions.
 But I'll repeat them here:

 1. Upload **Original Markers** CSV (whatever you used to generate the embedding) and **Embedding (UMAP/t-SNE, etc)** CSV (we assume same row count & order).
-If the dataset is greater than 5000 cells, it will subsample down to 5000.
-We intend to add larger dataset functionality in later versions.
+Use "max cells" to automatically downsample large uploads (default 20k).
+This helps us get around an issue with the web version, where it gets buggy when you upload very large datasets.

 2. Click **Run Knn Sleepwalk**.
 If no files are uploaded, the example dataset loads.